DESERT HORSE EQUESTRIAN SERVICES

 These are given as needed for specific issues, generally for one or two weeks out of a month, and sometimes repeated over several months.
 All these herbs have many other medicinal qualities; I have just included the main one for which I have chosen to include each one in my health program.
 I find herbs to be both an effective and inexpensive way to take a proactive approach to keeping my horses happy and healthy.

 On a practical note, I generally buy herbs in bulk from one of two trusted online resources.
 While many health food stores and even some grocery chains carry herbs, you'll pay a premium.
-That works for an herb you mightwant to try when you can buy a few ounces and only need to use a few times.
+That works for an herb you might want to try when you can buy a few ounces and only need to use a few times.
 For those you'll use more regularly, you'll find the online stores a much better value.
 For example, if I were to buy echinacea locally, the health food store's per-ounce price would mean paying about $60/pound for the powdered form of the herb.
-From my online source, I pay less than $20.
+From my online source, I pay about $20.

 I haven't been fortunate to live in an area where there is a holistic large-animal vet, so when I'm facing an illness or lameness issue and want to provide the body with a bit of extra support, I generally return to my reference books or to the Web and I almost always find a needed property in an herb I'm already feeding or find an additional one that fits in well.